eventmachine/eventmachine/docs/GettingStarted.md

 ### With Rubygems ###

-To install EventMachine gem do
+To install the EventMachine gem do

     gem install eventmachine